 When using hard lures, strike as soon as you feel a heavy weight at the end of your line.

 When fly fishing, most fishermen strike as soon as they see the fish eating the fly which is way too soon.
 Set the hook only when you feel the fish’s weight.
 If a Tarpon takes a fly while following it, stop stripping for a few moments to let the fly go deep into the fish’s mouth, then strike.
 If the fish takes while swimming towards you, set the hook several times in quick succession.

 How to set the hook properly: keeping your rod tip close to the water, with the rod butt tightly secured against your belly, quickly rotate your body, making the rod move sideways while the line strips in hard.

 In spite of all your efforts at hook setting, be prepared for the majority of fish to shake free.

 How to Land a Tarpon

 Once you’ve solidly hooked a Tarpon, expect lots of high jumps, somersaults, and gill-rattling.
 As your fish is about to leap, “bow” (lower) your rod tip and push it towards the fish to give the line slack.
 There is no holding a large Tarpon and no “horsing” it in, either.
 The drag on your reel will need help – hold your fingers so that you press the line against your rod and create additional resistance to the pulling fish.

-When a Tarpon is exhausted and ready to be landed, it will usually roll on its side.
+When a Tarpon becomes exhausted, it will usually roll on its side.
 Using a short lip gaff, pass it through the fish’s lower lip and the fish will be held while someone removes the hook or clips the leader as close to it as possible.